Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 To perform a conversion using different measurements, simply change what you want to change it from and what you want to change it to.

-Using Option / Radio Buttons With IF Functions and the CONVERT Function to Allow Users to Choose a Conversion in Excel 2007 and Excel 2010
+Using Option/Radio Buttons With IF Functions and the CONVERT Function to Allow Users to Choose a Conversion

 To create an Option Box, click on the Developer tab then navigate to the Insert button in the Controls group and select Option Button in the ActiveX Controls section.